+Breast development is a normal part of development in the human female.
 Breast development occurs in distinct stages, first before birth, again at puberty and is complete during the childbearing years.

 There are three phases of development: lobule development, which takes place between the ages of 10 and 25; glandular development, which is under the influence of menstrual hormones and occurs between the ages of about 10 and 45, and involution, or shrinkage of the milk ducts, which begins from about age 35 on.